reichlab/docs.zoltardata/docs/HomePage.md

 ## Navigation header

 At the page's top is a black navigation header that's shown on all pages.
 It contains three icons: Home page (the Zoltar crystal ball in the upper left), and on the right a user dropdown menu and a help icon (question mark) on the far right.
 The dropdown menu's appearance depends on whether a user is logged in.
-If you are not logged in then "Sign in" is shown as in the screen shot.
+If you are not logged in then "Sign in" is shown as in the screenshot.
 Clicking "Sign in" takes you to a typical login page where you specify your account's user name and password.
 (To obtain an account, please [contact us](index.md#contact).)
 If you are logged in then its text is the user name and the menu items are links to the user profile page, and a logout item.
 Currently, the page looks like this:

 ![Zoltar Home page](img/home-page.png "Zoltar Home page")